 Anxiety and depression scale (HADS)

-Time frame: Inclusion, Admission before surgery and 72 hours after treatment
+Time frame: Inclusion, Admission before surgery and 72 hours after procedure

 Factors for patient satisfaction (Disease characteristics)